mjaskot/NetGuru-Recruitment-Task/README.md

 ## Hosting

-Application is hosted on heroku udner this URL ->
+Application is hosted on heroku and all request should be made to URL -> gentle-hamlet-29655.herokuapp.com/api/v1/